-On January 2, 2015, the Company announced that it, along with its wholly-owned Peruvian subsidiary, have filed a joint statement of defense and have also initiated a counterclaim against Rokmaster as part of the arbitration proceedings commenced by Rokmaster.
+On January 2, 2015, the Company announced that it, along with its wholly-owned Peruvian subsidiary, has filed a joint statement of defense and has also initiated a counterclaim against Rokmaster as part of the arbitration proceedings commenced by Rokmaster.
 The Company maintains that the basis for Rokmaster's claims against it are unfounded and without merit and the Company is seeking that Rokmaster's claim against the Company be dismissed with costs against Rokmaster on a substantial indemnity scale.
 With respect to the counterclaim, the Company is seeking an award for damages, in an amount to be assessed, including but not limited to damages on account of the loss in value of the Company's Pinaya gold-copper project due to the significant and material effect of alleged false, malicious and defamatory statements made or authorized by Rokmaster.
+See Note 13 for recent developments regarding the definitive acquisition agreement between the Company and Kaizen Discovery Inc. pursuant to which the Company, its wholly-owned Peruvian subsidiary and Rokmaster have suspended the arbitration proceedings pending closing of the definitive acquisition agreement.